Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Introduction

 During human manipulation, in addition to visual awareness of the process, there is also contact awareness.
 By judging the force sensed at the fingertips, people can estimate whether the manipulation goal has been reached and, if not, how far they are from the target state.
+This is a typical simultaneously localization and mapping(SLAM) problem.
+Sudharshan Suresh et al.\cite{suresh2021tactile} proposed using force–tactile sensing to simultaneously track an object’s position and model its contour, a method they termed Tactile SLAM.
+Jialiang Zhao et al.\cite{zhao2023fingerslam} introduced the concept of FingerSLAM.
+Paloma Sodhi et al.\cite{sodhi2021learning} applied the SLAM modeling concept to object manipulation control, achieving tactile-based pushing operations.
+However, in blind manipulation tasks, except for the missed viisual information, there also exists uncertainties, which could prevent the task to be finished, but the existing tactile methods don't consider this.

-In robotic manipulation, visual servoing generally determines the target object in the scene through active perception and cognition; however, in blind manipulation tasks, this mechanism is absent.
-Some researches have tried to transform the force or tactile signals into some forms of contact state \cite{migimatsu2022symbolic, lee2025vitascope}, but these methods usually have strong data dependency.
-Inspired by human manipulation, we introduce physically-driven contact cognition into robotic blind manipulation.
-By reasoning about the contact state between the grasped object and the environment from contact signals, the robot can continuously estimate and explore the environment until ultimately completing the manipulation task, as illustrated in Fig. \ref{problem_motivation}.
+In manipulation planning process, the uncertainty eliminating is widely used in the contact process\cite{saleem2025contact, saleem2024pomdp}, but they usually use the binary force singal, and they often cosider one target object without interference from other objects.
+So Inspired by tactile SLAM methods and contact-driven blind manipulation methods, we introduce physically-driven contact cognition into robotic blind manipulation.
+By reasoning about the contact state between the grasped object and the environment from contact signals, the robot can continuously estimate and explore the environment until ultimately completing the manipulation task, as illustrated in Fig.\ref{problem_motivation}.

 The contributions of this paper are as follows: